 This is a multiple use forestland property suitable for hunting, hiking, camping, residential development and possible timber investment.
 ATV and shooting sport enthusiast will enjoy this property.

 - Green Sulphur District (2), Tax Map 22 Parcel 38

 2019 Real Estate Taxes: Tax Exempt

-From Sandstone – Hinton Exit 139; at end of exit ramp turn onto WV RT 20 South toward Hinton; travel for 8/10 of a mile passing the community of Sandstone; turn left onto Ramp Road WV RT 7; travel Ramp Road for 6.9 miles; turn slightly left onto Keeney Mtn.
-Road WV RT 7/5; travel Keeney Mtn.
-Road for 2.8 miles; the property is on the right.
+From I-64 Sandstone – Hinton Exit 139; at end of exit ramp turn onto WV RT 20 South toward Hinton; travel for 7/10 of a mile passing the community of Sandstone; turn left onto Ramp Road WV RT 7; travel Ramp Road for 4.9 miles; turn slightly left onto Keeney Mtn.
+Road WV RT 7/5, (Keeney Mtn.
+Road later changes its route number from 7/5 to 7/6 after Sheppard Mountain Rd RT 7/5 turns to the left) travel Keeney Mtn Rd for a total distance of 2.7 miles; the property begins on the left.
+To access the side of the property on Ridge View Lane RT 7/8, continue to travel Keeney Mtn Road for an additional short distance to the intersection with Ridge View Lane.
+Turn left onto Ridge View Lane and travel for 2/10 mile.
+The property is on the left.

 THE NEW RIVER AND BLUESTONE LAKE